briennekordis/fabricadabra/README.md

 ## Features
 This application applies the CRUD (Create, Read, Update, Delete) methods to data that stores information about different fabrics, such as color and pattern.
-- On the "View My Stash" page, the user is able to see a table of data (fabrics) that has been retrieved from the database.
+- On the "My Stash" page, the user is able to see a table of data (fabrics) that has been retrieved from the database.

 ![viewStash](https://user-images.githubusercontent.com/87245718/160255940-4f492aac-2f66-464e-a8d4-3fff07dfc451.png)